ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: cube_wg_region //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: cube_wg_region
-    radius: 200 //check all blocks in a 401x401x401 cube
+    //check all blocks in a 401x401x401 cube
+    radius: 200
     regions: [
-        donotspawnstuffhere //the do not spawn stuff here region
+        //a list of region names
+        donotspawnstuffhere
-        spawn //the spawn region
+        spawn
     ]
-    invert: true //don't spawn stuff in the above regions
+    //don't spawn stuff in the above regions
+    invert: true
 }
 ```
 </details>